Dog Park Safety Tips for Responsible Pet Parents

 #4: Keep an eye out for warning signs

-Off-leash dog parks are not right for every dog.
-Many dogs prefer one-on-one socialization, or exploring on their own, rather than in a large pack of exuberant canines.
-No matter what type of socialization your pooch prefers, ensure they remain protected from infectious diseases and parasites through regular preventive care.
-Call our staff to make an appointment for your dog’s yearly wellness examination.
+No matter what type of socialization your pooch prefers, ensure they remain protected through regular preventive care.
+Call our staff to make an appointment.